 In this tutorial, we will show you how to install Steam on Linux Mint 20.
 For those of you who didn’t know, Steam is a digital distribution platform for video games.
-As Amazon Kindle is a digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
-It provides you the option to buy and install games, play multiplayer, and stays in touch with other games via social networking on its platform.
+Amazon Kindle is a digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
+It provides you the option to buy and install games, plays multiplayer, and stay in touch with other games via social networking on its platform.
 The games are protected with DRM.
 Recently, over 4500 games are available through Steam, and 125 million active users are registered with the Steam platform.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of Steam gaming distribution platforms on a Linux Mint 20 (Ulyana).
+I will show you through the step-by-step installation of Steam gaming distribution platforms on a Linux Mint 20 (Ulyana).

 Install Steam on Linux Mint 20 Ulyana